DCLMakerSTEAM/PlottingwithPython1/squirrels/README.md

   * `python3 map_4.fixNaN.py`
 * It worked!

 Zoom out until you can see the whole world.
 Note that there is a sighting over near India.
 What's that!?
 Look in the data file.
-One of the records
+One of the records has coordinates in Asia.
+How did that happen?
+Look at the CSV data and find that one of the negative signs is missing.

+How would you fix this error?
+* Is it an error?
+Maybe someone saw a squirrel there.
+* Edit the CSV file.
+* Have the program ignore any coordinates outside of the NYC area.
+* Other?

+Let's try ignoring any coordinates outside of NYC.
+* [ChatGPT](https://chatgpt.com/): This is working great.
+Thanks!
+Can you also ignore any coordinates that fall outside of the greater NYC area?
+* Save it as `map_5.limitcoords.py` and run it
+  * `python3 map_5.limitcoords.py`
+* Did it work?